OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 fail, and will be recorded so you can later analyze what went wrong.

-To gather all the $\Delta G$ estimates into a single file, use the `openfe gather` command from withing the working directory used above:
+To gather all the $\Delta G$ estimates into a single file, use the `openfe gather` command from within the working directory used above:

 ```bash
 openfe gather ./results/ -o final_results.tsv